 Out running errands?
-If at all possible avoid making left hand turns crossing traffic on busy roads.
+If at all possible avoid making left-hand turns crossing traffic on busy roads.
 Not only can these be dangerous but it can take a while as well.
-If possible try to plan a route that minimizes the number of left hand turns.
+If possible try to plan a route that minimizes the number of left-hand turns.
 An example of this would be if there is a store across the street from another and you have other stops to make further down the road.
 Go do those ones first and come back to the store across the street on your return trip.
-If possible try to plan the left turns that you do have make around traffic lights.
-This is one rule we try our best to follow for both our cleaning teams, and our linen delivery routes.
+If possible try to plan the left turns that you do have to make so that you can take them at traffic lights.
+This is one rule we try our best to follow for both our cleaning teams and our linen delivery routes.

 4. Know you local back roads.

 Tired of the stress and grind of driving Cape Cod’s main roads?
 There are usually alternative back-roads offer a much more relaxed drive.
 Technology has only made these roads more accessible and some of them have a few hidden gems on them as well.
 Rules for driving these roads are simple, unless otherwise marked the speed limit is 30 mph, be courteous and mindful of joggers, walkers, bikers, pets & especially children!

 5. Take care of yourself out there.